Talks

 Yoni is an experienced low-level developer and researcher at Akamai.
 For the past few years, he's been writing drivers (and consequently, debugging blue screens and kernel panics) at Guardicore (acquired by Akamai).
 His passions are OS internals, mathematics and cryptography, and you can easily get him to talk about them for hours.

-Ventura, Vitor and Asheer Malhotra.
+Ventura, Vitor, and Asheer Malhotra.
 "Blindly hunting for Mercenaries".

 Abstract, Bios